BrockStech/UFBL/constitution.md

 * Top team from each division are awarded the 1 and 2 seed
 * Next 6 teams are based on overall record
 * 2 weeks per playoff matchup
-* Minimum innings pitched - 20
+* Minimum innings pitched - 50

 ## Draft & Keepers
-* Draft order - (7th - 14th), 5th, 6th, 4th, 3rd, 2nd, 1st, 15th, 16th)
+* Lottery odds order - (7th - 14th), 5th, 6th, 4th, 3rd, 2nd, 1st, 15th, 16th)
 * Keepers: 2 (Reduced to 1 Keeper for 2023 only - batter OR pitcher)
   * 1 batter (drafted in the 8th round or later - must be drafted to qualify)
   * 1 pitcher (drafted in the 8th round or later - must be drafted to qualify)
-* Draft order determined by March Madness bracket
+* Draft order determined by lottery.

 ## Other
 * Draft pick trades – can’t trade draft picks
-* Standings tie breaker - H2H record > full season ROTO
+* Standings tie breaker - ESPN default

 ### Collusion is prohibited!
 *All rules from the previous year are valid, unless stated otherwise in this contract.
 By joining this fantasy baseball league, you are agreeing to these terms and conditions*